germsvel/phoenix_test/README.md

 ```

 Note that we assume your Phoenix project is using Ecto and its phenomenal
-`SQL.Sanbox`.
-If it doesn't, feel free to remove the `SQl.Sandbox` code above.
+`SQL.Sandbox`.
+If it doesn't, feel free to remove the `SQL.Sandbox` code above.

 ## Usage